nickalbright97/ta-scheduler/README.md

 # ta-scheduler
-Project by Nick Albright, Connor Wallace, William Krzyzkowski, Wesley Llamas
+Project by Nick Albright, Connor Wallace, William Krzyzkowski, and Wesley Llamas.
+We are creating a website to supplement the JMU CS TA hours.